faanross/faanross.github.io/content/posts/course01.md

 So please go ahead and download the following 3 iso's:
 * For the victim we'll use [Windows 10 Enterprise Evaluation 32-bit](https://info.microsoft.com/ww-landing-windows-10-enterprise.html).
 Note that MS will want you to register (it's free), so do so to download the iso OR [click here](https://techcommunity.microsoft.com/t5/windows-11/accessing-trials-and-kits-for-windows/m-p/3361125) to go to a Microsoft Tech Community post with direct download links.
 * For the attacker we'll use [Kali Linux](https://www.kali.org/get-kali/#kali-installer-images).
 * For post-mortem analysis we'll be using [Ubuntu Linux Focal Fossa](https://releases.ubuntu.com/focal/).
-The reason being is in future courses we'll be using RITA, which, as of writing, runs best on *Focal Fossa*.
+The reason being is in future courses we'll be using *RITA*, which, as of writing, runs best on *Focal Fossa*.

-Once you've successfully download all three iso images we are ready to proceed.
+Once you've successfully downloaded all three iso images we are ready to proceed.

-Ok so at this point if you have your hosted hypervisor installed, and all three iso's are downloaded we are ready to proceed.

 # 1.5 VM 1: WINDOWS 10 AKA "THE VICTIM"